 Hall County understands and recognizes the importance of permitting and inspections to our whole community, and is balancing these critical services with the responsibility we have to help fight the spread of COVID-19.
 The safety of our citizens and staff is of the utmost importance to us.

-The Hall County Government Building is now closed to the public and nonessential employees through Friday, April 3, 2020.
-The current plan is to reopen on Monday, April 6, 2020.
+The Hall County Government Building is now closed to the public and nonessential employees.
 Therefore permitting and plan review is delayed at this time.
-We are working to establish a system for online submittals for development plans, plats, and building permits.
+We have established temporary submittal procedures for development plans, plats, and building permits, which is outlined below.
 We will provide updates as new policies are implemented.

 Our office is committed to providing the best service to our stakeholders throughout this period.
 Please see the below information on how to proceed with you request.